Macquarie is accessible by a range of transport modes

 - Central BikeHub at 12 Second Way.

-Applying for and renewing access
+Applying for and renewing access is a simple 3-step process.

 Check the current status of your preferred hub and locker (if required) as indicated below.
 If required access is not available, email email@example.com and ask to be placed on the waiting list.